Marie "Mollie" Ruby Horton

-Marie "Mollie" Ruby Horton POULTNEY — Marie “Mollie” Ruby Horton, 100, died Saturday, Jan.
-26, 2019, at Indian River Nursing Home in Granville, New York.
+Marie "Mollie" Ruby Horton POULTNEY — Marie “Mollie” Ruby Horton, 100, passed away early Saturday morning, Jan.
+26, 2019, at Indian River Nursing Home in Granville, NY.
 She was born July 8, 1918, in West Pawlet, the daughter of James and Mary (Ross) Ruby.
-She attended local Poultney schools.
-On Nov.
-11, 1950, she married Roy Horton.
-Mrs. Horton worked for many years at Lynda Lee Fashions and then at Rutland Automatic Dry Cleaning Center, retiring in 1980.
-She was a member of St. Raphael the Archangel Catholic Church and formerly, of St. Peter Church in Rutland, as well as the Catholic Daughters Court St. Catherine.
-She enjoyed cooking and being a homemaker.
-Survivors include her sister, Catherine VanGuilder, of East Poultney; a stepdaughter, Nancy Burgess, of Center Rutland; seven step-grandchildren, 15 step-great-grandchildren, two step-great-great-grandchildren; numerous nieces, nephews and cousins.
-Mrs. Horton was predeceased by her husband Jan.
-15, 1993; brothers Thomas, Anthony, Michael, James, Dominic, Joseph, Raymond and Francis Ruby; sisters Josephine Ruby and Carmen Sbardella; a stepson, Ronald Horton; and a step-granddaughter.
-The funeral Mass will be celebrated at 11 a.m.
-Friday, Feb.
-1, at St. Raphael’s Catholic Church, with the Rev. Lourduraja Simeone as the celebrant.
-There are no calling hours.
-Burial will be at a later date in Evergreen Cemetery in Rutland.
-In lieu of flowers, memorial contributions may be made to St. Raphael’s Catholic Church Roof Restoration Fund, 21 East Main St., Poultney, VT 05764.
-Arrangements are by Roberts-Aubin Funeral Home.
-For online condolences, visit www.robertsaubinfuneralhome.com.
+Mollie attended local schools in Poultney; she married Roy Horton on Nov.
+11, 1950.
+Mollie worked for many years at Lynda Lee Fashions and then, the Rutland Automatic Dry Cleaning Center in Rutland, retiring in 1980.
+She was a member of St. Raphael the Archangel Catholic Church and a former member of St. Peter Church in Rutland.
+She was a member of the Catholic Daughters Court St. Catherine.
+Mollie was a wonderful cook and homemaker.
+She is survived by her sister, Catherine VanGuilder, of East Poultney; by her stepdaughter, Nancy Burgess (Howard), of Center Rutland; by her seven step-grandchildren, 15 step-great-grandchildren and two step-great-great-grandchildren; numerous nieces, nephews and cousins.
+She was predeceased by her parents and her husband, Roy Horton, who died Jan.
+15, 1993; by her brothers Thomas, Anthony, Michael, James, Dominic, Joseph, Raymond and Francis Ruby; by her sisters Josephine Ruby and Carmen Sbardella; by her stepson, Ronald Horton; and her step-granddaughter, Kimberly Silver.
+A Mass of Christian Burial will be celebrated on Friday, Feb.
+1, 2019, at 11 a.m. at St. Raphael’s Catholic Church, with the Rev. Lourduraja Simeone H.G.N. as the celebrant.
+There will be no visiting hours; burial will be at a later date in Evergreen Cemetery in Rutland.
+In lieu of flowers, memorial contributions may be made to the Roof Restoration Fund at St. Raphael’s Catholic Church at 21 East Main St., Poultney, VT 05764.
+Arrangements are under the direction of the Roberts-Aubin Funeral Home.
+Online condolences at www.robertsaubinfuneralhome.com.

 (0) entries